DavidArmendariz/microservices-example/README.md

 Here you will find:

-- The client (built with React)
+- The React client
-- A posts microservice (built with Express)
+- A posts microservice
-- A comments microservice (built with Express)
+- A comments microservice
-- An very simple event bus to handle asynchronous communication
+- A very simple event bus to handle asynchronous communication
+- A query microservice that will have all the information of posts and comments joined together

 To run everything at the same time, first run `yarn install` and then: